lexicalunit/dotfiles/bin/README.md

 -d     : turn on parser debugging output (for experts only, only works on
          debug builds); also PYTHONDEBUG=x
--E     : ignore PYTHON* environment variables (such as PYTHONPATH) -h     : print this help message and exit (also --help) -i     : inspect interactively after running script; forces a prompt even
+-E     : ignore PYTHON* environment variables (such as PYTHONPATH) -h     : print this help message and exit (also -? or --help) -i     : inspect interactively after running script; forces a prompt even
          if stdin does not appear to be a terminal; also PYTHONINSPECT=x -I     : isolate Python from the user's environment (implies -E and -s)